huggingface/optimum/examples/onnxruntime/training/summarization/README.md

 # Summarization

-By running the script [`run_summarization.py`](https://github.com/huggingface/optimum/blob/main/examples/onnxruntime/training/summarization/run_summarization.py), you will be able to leverage the [`ONNX Runtime`](https://github.com/microsoft/onnxruntime) to fine-tune and evaluate models from the
+By running the script [`run_summarization.py`](https://github.com/huggingface/optimum/blob/main/examples/onnxruntime/training/summarization/run_summarization.py), you will be able to leverage the [`ONNX Runtime`](https://github.com/microsoft/onnxruntime) accelerator to fine-tune and evaluate models from the
 [HuggingFace hub](https://huggingface.co/models) on summarization tasks.

 ### Supported models